Prizes & Awards

 - The Ludwig von Sallmann Prize: Christine A. Curcio, PhD, FARVO

-ISER offers four International Prizes (The Endre A. Balazs Prize, The Ernst H. Bárány Prize, The Paul Kayser International Award in Retina Research, The Ludwig von Sallmann Prize) that are presented in even years at the Biennial Meeting of the Society for Eye Research.
+ISER offers four International Prizes (The Endre A. Balazs Prize, The Ernst H. Bárány Prize, The Paul Kayser International Award in Retina Research, The Ludwig von Sallmann Prize) that are presented in even-numbered years at the Biennial Meeting of the Society for Eye Research.
 Nominations are accepted from ISER members who may nominate individuals from the eye and vision research community at large.

 The Council of ISER awards an International Prize to honor a distinguished scientist whose outstanding contributions provide significant progress in the field of experimental eye research.
 This prize was named the Endre A. Balazs Prize to honor Endre A. Balazs for his distinguished work in eye research and his contributions to the organization of the International Society for Eye Research.
 The Endre A. Balazs Prize is awarded at every Biennial Meeting of the Society for Eye Research.Recipients: